Tech-Workers-Coalition-Italia/mobilizon-reshare/README.md

 ## Deploying through Docker Compose

 To run `mobilizon_reshare` in a production environment you can use the image published to DockerHub.
 We also provide an example [`docker-compose.yml`](https://github.com/Tech-Workers-Coalition-Italia/mobilizon-reshare/blob/master/docker-compose.yml).
-The image *runs with root privileges*, since they are required to run cron.
-Right now it
+The image **runs with root privileges**, since they are required to run cron.

 # Contributing